drank10/AnotherChatbot/README.md

 ## Usage

 1. **Select an Agent:** Choose or create a new agent from the interface.
 Agents can either be a single emotion or multiple.
 Please see F5 TTS documention for more details.
+When creating an agent, you will be prompted for their image file and can select their TTS voice which can then be saved for future use.
 2. **Start Chatting:** The agent will enter a listening mode.
 3. **Pause/Unpause:** Use the 'p' key to pause/unpause the conversation.
 4. **Image Generation:** Download a Stable Diffusion checkpoint and LoRA of your choice.
 Use the 'i' key to enable/disable image generation.